Thai cuisine: Northeastern shared dishes

 Ahan Isan (อาหารอีสาน; lit.
-'Isan food') generally features dishes similar to those found in Laos, as Isan people historically have close ties with Lao culture and speak a language that is generally mutually intelligible with the Lao language.
+'Isan food') refers to food from the Northeast region of Thailand.
+Isan food generally features dishes similar to those found in Laos, as Isan people historically have close ties with Lao culture and speak a language that is generally mutually intelligible with the Lao language.
 The staple food of Isan is glutinous rice and most of the Isan food is spicy and cooked with local ingredients found on the farms all through northeastern Thailand.
 Isan people primarily get their income from farming.
 Rice, sugar cane, pineapple, potato, and rubber are all farmed in this region.